 Coconut fat washed Olmeca Altos Añejo Tequila, Agavero Tequila liqueur, agave syrup, coffee beans and Ella Canta special batch bitters.
 The Olmec were the first population to inhabit the land of Mexico.

 Flor de Nopal

-Patron Silver Tequila, cactus, pimento and prickly pear liqueur, cactus jam & water, lemon, cinnamon syrup, Amargo Vallet bitter liqueur and spiced red Mexican wine.
+Patron Silver Tequila, nopal, pimento and prickly pear liqueur, nopal water, lemon, agave syrup, Amargo Vallet bitter liqueur and spiced red Mexican wine.
 Under the Mexican sun, the Opuntia cactus bears pear-like fruits and neon flowers.

 Avocado honey washed Patron Silver Tequila, Galliano l’Autentico liqueur, chilli and mandarin peel infused agave syrup, Peychaud’s bitter and XTA anise liqueur.
 The Spaniards gave the region Yucatán its name because the Mayan people answered their questions with the phrase ‘uh yu ka t’ann’ meaning ‘hear how they talk’.

 Butterfly pea flower, Casamigos Blanco Tequila, Huana Guanabana Rum liqueur, homemade papaya shrub, lime, egg white and lavender syrup.
 The vivid mauve (malva) and orange colouring of traditional Talavera pottery express the starting vibrancy of Mexican culture.

 Hacienda de Chihuhua Sotol Plata, Nardini Acqua di Cedro liqueur, rhubarb syrup, Seedlip Spice, mandarin juice, mint and Dandelion Burdock bitters.
 A Mexican folk song longs for love of Chihuahua in northern Mexico – the land that inspired Sotol made from agave.